Skip to content

 • Evaluation and benchmark result objects validate finite metrics, score ranges, coherent counts, and JSON-native metrics before JSON, Markdown, or CSV artifacts are rendered.

-• Imported or provider-supplied world state rejects scene-object keys that disagree with embedded object IDs.
+• Provider-supplied world state rejects scene-object keys that disagree with embedded object IDs.

 • LeWorldModel scoring requires pixels, goal, and action info fields, action candidates shaped as (batch=1, samples, horizon, action_dim), optional stable_worldmodel and torch runtime dependencies, one returned score per candidate sample, and finite model scores.